Mozart4242/SIEMELK/README.md

 COMING SOON,

-SIEMELK is a SIEM solution based on ELK stack with many added alternative application's and customization's.
-It's free and powerful, You will see 😊
+SIEMELK is a SIEM solution based on the ELK stack with many added alternative applications and customizations.
+It's free and powerful, You will see

-This SIEM is all based on micro services, it is built upon Docker and deployed on linux.
+This SIEM is all based on microservices, it is built upon Docker and deployed on Linux.

 **Lets go beyond a SIEM**